MichaelWilliams289/StudioLLM/README.md

 ```
 Step 2: Running the script

-Download the script from this Repository using the "code" button.
+Download the script from this Repository using the "Code" button.

 Then extract the file to your computer.